 |Operating Hours||11:30AM – 2:30PM, 6:00PM – 10:00PM, Daily|

 - Fresh fish as well as produce from Japan

 - Omakase sets as well as ala-carte available

 Housed along Cavan Rd, Mizuya is another gem for you to discover.
 In addition, there is a 15% off for any alcohol if you order their Omakase courses.
 You can also order snacks and choose from a range of whiskey.

 Here are some of their best menu you surely couldn’t resist for more: Fugu Mirin Boshi, Wagyu Tataki, Aburi Sushi, and Shiromi Usuzukuri.

-Fresh fish and produce are flown in from Japan every 3 to 4 weeks to give every customer the best quality food.
+In addition, fresh fish and produce are flown in from Japan every 3 to 4 weeks to provide every customer the best quality food.
 Thus, the chef here will serve you a different meal every time you dine here.

 |Address||11 Cavan Rd, #01-04 Cavan Suites, S209848|

 |Prices||$113 to $180 ++ (Omakase)|